International Society on Early Intervention Conference

 Stockholm, Sweden's beautiful capital, is built on 14 islands connected by 57 bridges.
 Stockholm offers a wide selection of world-class museums and attractions.
 Read more..

-Although the conference has not arranged for special rates, Stockholm offers a variety of accommodations within easy walking distance from Aula Magna or commuting distance utilizing public transportation.
+However, Stockholm offers a variety of accommodations within easy commuting distance utilizing public transportation.

 Many lunch options are available close to the Aula Magna Conference Center on the Stockholm University campus.